Pjeens/Pj-HW/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly responsive, in addition to restricting trafic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers maintains the Availability of data in the CIA triad of security as it protects the network system against potential DDoS attacks by distributing traffic across multiple servers.
+The advantage of a jump box is the security architecture it provides, by controlling access to other machines by allowing connections from specific IP adresses, acting similar to a gateway router as an origination point to connect to other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- Filebeats watches for changes in the file system
-- _TODO: What does Metricbeat record?_
+- Metricbeat records machine metric data and statistics, such as uptime.

 The configuration details of each machine may be found below.